Let's Make Love

-Let's Make Love is a 1960 American musical comedy film made by 20th Century Fox in DeLuxe Color and CinemaScope.
-Directed by George Cukor and produced by Jerry Wald from a screenplay by Norman Krasna, Hal Kanter and Arthur Miller, the film stars Marilyn Monroe, Yves Montand and Tony Randall.
+Let's Make Love is a 1960 American musical romantic comedy film made by 20th Century Fox in DeLuxe Color and CinemaScope.
+Directed by George Cukor and produced by Jerry Wald from a screenplay by Norman Krasna, Hal Kanter and Arthur Miller, the film stars Marilyn Monroe, Yves Montand, Tony Randall, and Frankie Vaughan.
 It would be Monroe's last musical film performance.
-Not long before she died in 1962, Monroe commented that the role of Amanda was the worst in her career.
-In her opinion, there was "no role...that you had to wrack your brain...there was nothing there with the writing" and that it had "been part of an old contract."
-Arthur Miller was also critical of the film, stating that despite his efforts to improve the script it was "like putting plaster on a peg leg."
-During an interview with David Letterman in 1988, Montand acknowledged his difficulties with the script and his problem speaking English, but said it was an honor to work alongside Marilyn Monroe.

 Plot

-Yves Montand and Marilyn Monroe in a scene from the film.
-While filming the movie, they had a brief affair.

 The plot revolves around billionaire Jean-Marc Clément who learns that he is to be satirized in an off-Broadway revue.
 After going to the theatre, he sees Amanda Dell rehearsing the Cole Porter song "My Heart Belongs to Daddy", and, by accident, the director thinks he is an actor suitable to play himself in the revue.
 Clément takes the part in order to see more of Amanda and plays along with the mistaken identity, going by the name Alexander Dumas.
 While rehearsing, Clément finds himself growing jealous of Amanda's attentions to actor Tony Danton, unaware that she only wants to help Tony achieve stardom.
 In order to impress Amanda, Clément hires Milton Berle, Gene Kelly, and Bing Crosby (all playing themselves) to teach him how to deliver jokes, dance, and sing, respectively.
 Clément even goes as far as to indirectly fully fund the revue after one of his employees, who had raised him all his life, tries to put an end to the revue by demanding a full year's rent for the theater.
-Throughout this, Clément and Amanda fall in love with one another.
+Throughout this, Clément and Amanda fall in love.

 Eventually, Clément decides to confess the truth to Amanda, who reacts by assuming that he has gotten overwhelmed by method acting and needs to see a therapist.
 He eventually manages to convince her of his true identity after tricking her and the revue director into coming to his offices.
 Amanda is initially indignant over the deception but swiftly forgives him after the two make up in the building's elevator.